josh-tjiauw/josh-tjiauw/README.md

 </p>

 <h1>About Me</h1>
-:pencil2: My web developer journey started from a young age.
-I have always been curious on how UI's and functionalities are constructed in websites.
+<h3>:pencil2: My web developer journey started from a young age.
+I have always been curious on how UI's and functionalities are constructed in websites.</h3>
-:muscle: What keeps me going in development is the feeling of accomplishment after finishing that problem or project that I have worked on for countless hours!
+<h3>:muscle: What keeps me going in development is the feeling of accomplishment after finishing that problem or project that I have worked on for countless hours!</h3>
-:star: Projects I worked on: <a href="https://josh-tjiauw.github.io/ajax-project/">Movie Reviewer</a>
+<h3>:star: Projects I worked on: <a href="https://josh-tjiauw.github.io/ajax-project/">Movie Reviewer</a></h3>
-🔭 I’m currently working on a travel application!
+<h3>🔭 I’m currently working on a travel application!</h3>
-🌱 I’m currently learning in JavaScript React!
+<h3>🌱 I’m currently learning in JavaScript React!</h3>
-:mailbox: How to reach me: tjiauwj675@gmail.com, <a href="https://www.linkedin.com/in/josh-tjiauw/">LinkedIn</a>
+<h3>:mailbox: How to reach me: tjiauwj675@gmail.com, <a href="https://www.linkedin.com/in/josh-tjiauw/">LinkedIn</a></h3>